 The University also has a doctoral students’ union (Lunds Doktorandkår (LDK)), which has the task of looking after the interests of doctoral students at the University.
 For more information, see point 12.

-►SULF's information for doctoral candidates
+SULF's information for doctoral students

 Lucat ID